t-sommer/fmi-website/pages/faq.md

 title: FAQ
 permalink: /faq/
 layout: default
+toc: true
 ---

-## General questions about FMI
+# General questions about FMI

-### How are the FMI version numbers defined and what does backwards compatibility of a minor version mean?
+## How are the FMI version numbers defined and what does backwards compatibility of a minor version mean?

 According to the FMI development process (link), the version number of an FMI release is defined in the following way: